 Her photographic series of half Japanese people with Marcia's accompanying interviews creates a strong narrative and debate around complex issues within our multicultural society.

 Natalie's work has been shown in London, Tokyo and San Francisco.In March 2011 Natalie moved to Japan where she got married to another fellow hafu.
-She now lives with her husband and son in Chiba-ken and supports her husband in the running of the organic, vegan café Hifumi.
+She now lives with her husband and two children in Chiba-ken.

 Marcia was born in Yokohama, Japan to a Japanese mother and an Italian-American father.
 Marcia was raised in Japan, experiencing both Japanese and private international education.
 She studied & worked in the UK for 8 years.

 Her passion is in educating people of the socially constructed concept of "race" and helping society widen the notion of who can belong to the idea of "Japanese".
 She wants a more inclusive concept of "Japanese" and a more rounded knowledge of culturally, ethnically and "racially" diverse Japan.

 She has a graduate degree in Social Research from Goldsmiths College, University of London.
 Her research interest lies in the area of race, ethnicity, culture, identity and nationhood.